Working in the United States

 Special Education Exchange Visitor

 There is a numerical limit (or “cap”) on the number of H-3 special education exchange visitors.
 No more than 50 may be approved in a fiscal year.
-As of March 21, 2013, USCIS has approved H-3 petitions on behalf of 5 foreign nationals for Fiscal Year 2013.

 A petition requesting an H-3 “special education exchange visitor” must be filed by a facility which has professionally trained staff and a structured program for providing education to children with disabilities, and for providing training and hands-on experience to participants in the special education exchange visitor program.
 It should include a description of: